TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/team/index.md

 ## Walk-in Hours 2015/16

-Until the midterm break, we offer walk-in hours on Wednesday mornings.
+In the first quarter, we offer walk-in hours on Wednesday mornings.
+In the second quarter, we offer walk-in hours on Friday mornings.

 ## Team Members